hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 Save and close the configuration file.

-### 8. Launch the GnosisVPN binary [MacOS]
+### 8. Launch the GnosisVPN binary file [MacOS]

-1. Return to your downloaded binary and make it executable:
+1. Return to your downloaded binary file and make it executable:

 ```bash
 chmod +x ./gnosis-vpn-aarch64-darwin
 # depending on your system, alternatively: chmod +x ./gnosis-vpn-x86_64-darwin
 ```

-2. Provide the path to your configuration file and a socket path to start the GnosisVPN binary.
+2. Provide the path to your configuration file and a socket path to start the GnosisVPN binary file.
+The socket path is only used for communication with the GnosisVPN service which is out of scope for this guide.
-   If you do not want to provide that socket path, you can also start the binary with privileged access and it will use `/var/run/gnosisvpn.sock` as it's communication socket.
+   If you do not want to provide a socket path, you can also start the binary file with privileged access and it will use `/var/run/gnosisvpn.sock` as it's communication socket.

 ```bash
 # <system> matches the one you chose earlier